House OKs bill easing budget strains on Postal Service

 Instead of those obligations, the Postal Service would pay current retirees' actual health care costs that are not covered by Medicare, the federal health insurance program for older people.

-The legislation would also require future Postal Service retirees to enroll in Medicare, which only about 1 in 4 does now.
+The legislation would also require future Postal Service retirees to enroll in Medicare, which only about 3 in 4 do now.
 The shift would save the Postal Service money by having Medicare cover much of its costs.

-Criticism of the Postal Service peaked in 2020, when President Donald Trump appointed Louis DeJoy as postmaster general and Democrats accused him of slowing service to undermine the election.
-DeJoy, a major GOP donor, has proposed a 10-year plan to stabilize the service's finances with steps such as additional mail slowdowns, cutting some offices' hours and perhaps higher rates.
+Criticism of the Postal Service peaked in 2020, when President Donald Trump appointed DeJoy as postmaster general and Democrats accused him of slowing service to undermine the election.
+DeJoy, a major GOP donor, has proposed a 10-year plan to stabilize the service's finances with steps like additional mail slowdowns, cutting some offices' hours and perhaps higher rates.

 The Postal Service had a successful 2021 holiday season, delivering 97% of shipments on time during two weeks in December, according to ShipMatrix, which analyzes shipping package data.
-In 2020 more than a third of first-class mail was late by the time Christmas arrived.
+In 2020 more than a third of first-class mail was late by Christmas Day.

-The service has also been criticized for not moving fast enough to replace its mail-delivery fleet with electric vehicles.

 The Postal Service hit its peak of mail volume in 2006, when it delivered 213 billion pieces of mail.
-Last year that figure was 129 billion, delivered to 163 million places, according to Postal Service figures.
+Last year that figure was 129 billion, according to Postal Service figures.

 Since the Postal Service has its own finance system, it is not counted as part of the federal budget.
 The nonpartisan Congressional Budget Office said the bill would save the government $1 billion over the next 10 years.

-Note: This story has been corrected to say 3 in 4 employees are enrolled in Medicare.